 Similarly, spending time with friends in a relaxing environment also affects anxiety.
 Many people with anxiety either don't spend time with their friends or stay indoors only and fail to get many new experiences.
 This may also contribute to both anxiety and vitamin d deficiency independently.

 Finally, some people worry about vitamin D because there is some evidence that low vitamin D may be related to the development of multiple sclerosis.
 Some people then take vitamin D supplements and experience a reduction in their anxiety.

-It may cause people to feel that perhaps vitamin D was necessary to reduce anxiety, when it reality it was simply that you were less worried about MS. Vitamin D may be related to MS, but anxiety also causes MS fears and MS-like symptoms, and a few vitamin D supplements is unlikely to affect either.
+It may cause people to feel that perhaps vitamin D was necessary to reduce anxiety when in reality it was simply that you were less worried about MS. Vitamin D may be related to MS, but anxiety also causes MS fears and MS-like symptoms, and a few vitamin D supplements are unlikely to affect either.